Contribution to Sustainable Development Goals (SDGs)

 • Focus exercises designed to improve navigational skills and awareness by putting officers through various weather, sea, and port conditions.

-• A total of 1,021 sea going officers and crew members attended a total of 18 courses that were conducted online and 4 courses that were conducted at our training center in Bridge Team Competency during the year.
+• A total of 1,330 sea going officers and crew members attended a total of 30 courses that were conducted online and at our training center in bridge team competency during the year.

-• Funded scholarships and internships for cadets or students within the maritime and transportation industries.
+• Funded a total of 42 scholarships and internships for students within the maritime and transportation industries.

 .4